-Usability can be a difficult challenge to overcome, not because it is particularly difficult to implement, but because it is subjective.
+Usability can be a difficult challenge to overcome in WordPress, not because it is particularly difficult to implement, but because it is subjective.
 What one person deems to be simple and easy to use may be the nightmare of another person.
 As users, our opinion of what is user friendly is usually determined by our experience of other platforms and our expectations of the interface.

-By default, you will see the WordPress logo at login, which does its job just fine, but we find that swapping the WordPress logo for our client’s logo creates a valuable sense of familiarity.
+By default, you will see the WordPress logo at the top of the page upon login.
+This does the job, however we find that swapping the WordPress logo for our client’s logo creates a valuable sense of familiarity.
 A logo change is also particularly useful if an admin is responsible for managing multiple different websites.

-WordPress has a large number of menu items, some of which are in confusing places or are just straight up unnecessary for many websites.
-I find it easier to remove all of the menu items and re-add them one at a time depending on what is needed, trying to group items in a logical order.
+WordPress has a large number of menu items, some of which are unnecessarily complicated or are simply not needed.
+Try removing the default menu items and re-adding them one at a time based on the client requirements, trying to group items in a logical order.

 Lets run through an example:

-As you can see, we’ve got a long, unwieldy list of menu items to select from.
-To streamline, we can group our custom post types (e.g. Testimonials, Jobs, etc.) and standard Posts together, inside a dedicated ‘Content’ menu item.
+As you can see, we’ve got a long list of menu items available to select from.
+To streamline this, we’re going to group our custom post types (e.g. Testimonials, Jobs, etc.) and standard posts together inside a dedicated ‘Content’ menu item.

-Logically, it makes more sense, and now our menu looks like this:
+Logically, it makes sense to group content together, and now our menu looks like this:

-It’s worth completely removing any menu items that aren’t needed, as you can free up additional space and avoid confusion.
+We recommend completely removing any menu items that aren’t needed in order to simplify the menu.
 In this particular case, the Tags and Category taxonomies have been removed because these features were not going to be used by our client.

 We’ve also removed the Add New Post instruction for each custom post type, as the user can simply use the Add New button once they’ve clicked on the type of content they wish to interact with.
-This tweak keeps the flow consistent, as each post type can now be added in the exact same manner.
+This tweak keeps the flow consistent and each post type can now be added in the exact same manner.

 Our menu is looking much cleaner now but there are still some improvements that we can make.
-Only the development team will need access to the Dashboard, Appearance, Plugins, and Tools too, as we don’t want our client to accidentally install any new plugins or alter their custom-built theme.
-With those out of the way, we now realise we need to use the Menus sub-option, which is inside the Appearance menu.
+Only the development team will need access to the Dashboard, Appearance, Plugins, and Tools sections so we’ll remove these.
+With those out of the way, we need a new home for menu management which previously fell under the Appearance menu option.
 We move it into our Pages item as a solution; considering the pages are linked together via the navigation menus, it makes sense for them to be in the same place.

-Looking good, but we’ve still got the generic Media item clogging up our menu.
+Looking good, but we’ve still got the generic Media item in our menu.

-Media contains the files uploaded by the client, hence it makes sense to move it into the Content section.
+Media contains the files uploaded by the client so it makes sense to move it into the Content section.
 We’ll add a divider inside the Content menu to separate Media from the actual Post content, and for the final icing on the Media cake, we’ll rename it ‘Uploads’.

-Now our CMS looks and feels much better.
-Having a simple, cleaner admin panel can make the WordPress experience much less intimidating and confusing for your staff, consequently improving workplace efficiency and reducing the level of support required; imagine never having to deal with a “How do I add a news article again?” email again!
+Now our WordPress CMS looks and feels much better.
+Having a simple, cleaner admin panel can make the WordPress experience much less intimidating and confusing for your staff, consequently improving workplace efficiency and reducing the level of support required.

-A word of warning, however: it is easy to get carried away, removing and rearranging menu items until there is one item left containing a thousand sub-items, which is no better than the menu we started with.
+However as a word of warning, it is easy to get carried away removing and rearranging menu items until there is one item left containing a thousand sub-items, which is no better than the menu we started with.
 This is why the menu restructure should always be done strategically and carefully.
 Also bear in mind that many Website and Marketing Managers have previous experience with WordPress and it shouldn’t stray too far from the default menu in order to remain intuituve.

-A perfect example of automating a complex process is inserting alt tags (the text that appears when an image fails to load).
-Some of our clients have never heard of alt tags, whilst others may forget or just not bother to insert them.
-Either way, the outcome is the same: their website will lose the SEO and UX benefits that alt tags bring.
+A perfect example of automating a complex process is to insert alt tags (the text that appears when an image fails to load).
+Some WordPress users may never have heard of alt tags, whilst others may forget or not have time to insert them.
+Either way, the outcome is the same: their website will lose the SEO and user experience benefits that alt tags bring.